-Bucket list inclusions on our Alice Springs to Melbourne tour are sunset and sunrise over Uluru (Ayers rock).
+Take our small group adventure tour from the Red Centre of Australia to the bustling city of Melbourne.
+Bucket list inclusions on our Alice Springs to Melbourne tour are viewing sunset and sunrise over Uluru (Ayers Rock).

-There are also plenty of other awe-inspiring moments on this tour package like a hike to MacKenzie Falls, staying underground in Coober Pedy, visiting a kangaroo orphanage, hiking Kings Canyon, Kata Tjuta and Watarrka which boasts great hikes and incredible sunrises and sunsets.
+Plenty of awe-inspiring moments on this tour package like a hike to MacKenzie Falls, staying underground in Coober Pedy, visiting a kangaroo orphanage, hiking Kings Canyon, Kata Tjuta and Watarrka which boasts great hikes and of course incredible sunrises and sunsets.

-Once you get down to the city of Adelaide its time for some exploring before you head over to the wildlife haven Kangaroo Island.
-A quick wine tasting day in the Barossa Valley then its off camping amongst the redgum trees at Stony Creek Bush Camp and view the magic of the Flinders Ranges.
-Finally the Great Ocean Road awaits you and sunset at Twelve Apostles with fantastic hikes through the mountains of the Grampians National Park, the Shipwreck Coast, surf beaches, artistic seaside villages and the serenity of the Otway temperate rainforest.
+Once you get down to the city of Adelaide its time for some city exploring before you head over to the wildlife haven Kangaroo Island.
+Add in a quick wine tasting day in the Barossa Valley then it's off camping amongst the red gum trees at Stony Creek Bush Camp and view the magic of the Flinders Ranges.
+Finally, the Great Ocean Road awaits you and sunset at Twelve Apostles with fantastic hikes through the mountains of the Grampians National Park, the Shipwreck Coast, surf beaches, artistic seaside villages and the serenity of the Otway temperate rainforest.

-This tour is an action packed 12 days to see the highlights of Alice Springs to Melbourne and plenty more!
+This tour is an action packed 12 days to see the highlights in the outback between Alice Springs to Melbourne and plenty more!

 Adelaide to Kangaroo Island